abhinav-m/mishrants-gatsby-netlify/src/content/posts/2021-04-18-iterator-pattern-or-how-to-build-a-wall-one-brick-at-a-time.md

 }
 ```

-If you are unfamiliar with Javascript, the above `range `function, does exactly what the python range function does, generate numbers in the range of`  1 - 5 ` (end exclusive)
+If you are unfamiliar with JavaScript, the above `range `function, does exactly what the python range function does, generate numbers in the range of`1 - 5` (end exclusive)

 Here's the same code written using Java: